 As the old Rolling Stones tune goes, “Time is on my side.”
 For rehab therapists who bill correctly, that’s certainly true in many cases.
-But, as with most things RCM-related, billing correctly can be easier said than done—especially if you don’t have a team of dedicated billing experts.
+But, as with most things RCM-related, billing correctly can be easier said than done—especially if you don’t have .
 Between confusing payer rules and coding conundrums, it’s sometimes hard to know if you’re on the right track.
 But, knowing where the rest of the pack is can tell you a lot about your own billing habits—which, in turn, can help you navigate away from hot water.
 With that in mind, here’s what physical therapists need to know about per-visit billing averages:

 What is the overall average number of units billed per visit?

 Generally speaking, the average PT visit takes 45 to 60 minutes, which results in charges for about one and a half (1.5) work relative value units (RVUs) or three 15-minute units.
 If a PT regularly charges less than that, it could be due to one or more of the following factors:

 - The therapist sees too many patients in a workday.

 - The therapist does not apply all appropriate charges due, whether intentionally or unintentionally.

 - The therapist does not possess the clinical skills necessary to treat each patient effectively for an appropriate amount of time.